 - Are you not blocking HTTP request methods that you do not need?
 You need to block extra HTTP request methods that WordPress Website should not normally need.

-- Is there your installation accepts long (over 255 character) URLS?
+- Are there your installation that accepts long (over 255 characters) URLs?
 This can lead to vulnerabilities.

-- Is there your wp-config.php & .htaccess files are writeable?
+- Is there your wp-config.php & .htaccess files that are writeable?
 This can lead to vulnerabilities

 - Is users can edit plugin & themes files directly from within the WordPress Dashboard?

-So these are some questions more than important point you need to consider while working on WordPress Security.
+So these are some questions more than important points you need to consider while working on WordPress Security.
 We hope this will help someway other way.

 Comments & queries are appreciated !!!